ithaka/PEP/docs/students.md

 How do you think about research?
 Where do you start?
 What do you do?
 How do you use it?
 Don’t worry, the Research Basics content below can help you get a handle on your research process.

 This introductory program was created by JSTOR to help you get familiar with basic research concepts needed for success in school and beyond.
 The topics covered are subjects that will help you prepare for academic research.

-The JSTOR librarians who helped create this content hope you learn from the experience and feel ready to research when you’ve finished this program.

 ## Formulating a Search Strategy